MCresearch/Candela/README.md

 }
 ```

-In the function, each element is first assigned with an index (`ito`, `ith`, etc.).
+In the function, each element is first assigned with an index (`ito`, `ith`, etc.) to facilitate the invocation of elements in the following analysis.
 Then memories are allocated for an array of `water` class instances, corresponding to the water molecules in the current snapshot cell (`Water *water = new Water[cel.atom[ito].na];`).
-The water array is fulfilled later (`HBs::setup_water(cel, water);`), and you could do your calculation to each of the water molecules.
+The water array is fulfilled later with `HBs::setup_water(cel, water)`.
+After this, you could do your own calculation to each of the water molecules as you wish.

-And of course, you have to add your analysis in `main.cpp` as well to let it run.
+And of course, you have to add your analysis to `main.cpp` as well to let it run.

 That's all we would like to say in this documentation.
 Please feel free to contact us for any help.

 Happy using Candela and coding!